 If FDA does not have any edits to the draft minutes, the minutes will be considered final and FDA will communicate our acceptance of the minutes via email.
 If FDA does edit your draft minutes, FDA intends to email the revised version of the minutes to you within 30 days.
 These edits may include post meeting notes to follow up on action items identified and agreed upon during the meeting.
 Minutes edited by FDA will become final 15 days after you receive FDA's edits, unless you indicate to FDA that there is a disagreement with how a significant issue or action item has been documented.
-If such a disagreement exists, you should submit an amendment to the Q-Sub through the appropriate DCC, labeled as a "meeting minutes disagreement."
+If such a disagreement exists, you should submit an amendment to the Q-Sub through the appropriate DCC (via mail or electronically, as specified in Section IV.B(1) above), labeled as a "meeting minutes disagreement."
 In the case of a disagreement, we will set up a mutually agreeable time for a teleconference to discuss that issue, in a timely manner.
 At the conclusion of that teleconference, within 15 days, FDA will finalize the minutes either to reflect the resolution of the issue or note that this issue remains a point of disagreement.
 This version will be considered the official meeting minutes.
 The teleconference is intended to address disagreements about the content of the minutes; it is not intended to address differences of opinion with respect to the regulatory or scientific advice provided to the submitter.
-Any differences of opinion regarding regulatory or scientific advice can be addressed in additional Q-Sub meetings if both the submitter and FDA believe that further discourse on such an issue would be productive.
+Any differences of opinion regarding regulatory or scientific advice can be addressed by submitting an additional Q-Sub supplement if both the submitter and FDA believe that further discourse on such an issue would be productive.

-4. Processes by Q-Submission Types
+(4) Processes by Q-Submission Types